Eigenvalues and eigenvectors: Eigenvalues and characteristic polynomial

 Using the Leibniz formula for determinants, the left-hand side of equation ((3)) is a polynomial function of the variable λ and the degree of this polynomial is n, the order of the matrix A. Its coefficients depend on the entries of A, except that its term of degree n is always (−1)^{n}λ^{n}.
-This polynomial is called the characteristic polynomial of A. Equation ((3)) is called the characteristic equation or the secular equation of A.
+This polynomial is called the characteristic polynomial of A. Equation ((3)) is called the characteristic equation or secular equation of A.